Updated April 2, 2019

 Over time, the negative impact on both the environment and consumer’s pocketbooks became clear.
 We started to look for ways to extend the lifespan of these products.

-That’s where an antibacterial or antimicrobial masterbatch can help.
+That’s where an antimicrobial masterbatch can help.

 Read more about the difference between the terms antibacterial vs antimicrobial.